SohamVaishnav/smai-m24-assignments-SohamVaishnav/assignments/2/README.md

 #### Task 3: Data Analysis
 The axes obtained from PCA are the eigenvectors with maximum eigenvalues of the covariance matrix of the dataset.
 What this means is that the axes represent the directions where, on projecting, the variance of the dataset is maximised.
 This helps in finding patters in the dataset which would otherwise have been suppressed in the original dimensions.

 Patterns found in the data are very subtle, but I am able to broadly see that 3 categories are present - animate and inanimate objects, and verbs/actions.
-Looking more deeply we can divide the animate objects into two categories - birds and animals.

 From the 2D and 3D plots shown above, we estimate optimal number of clusters for the dataset, referred to as _k2_ is **4**.